ezodude/orra/README.md

 You can try out the latest by installing a local version of Orra.

-(See the [Dependabot example](examples/dependabot) for a detailed example of a working Orra project)
+(See the [Dependabot example](examples/dependabot) for a more detailed example that orchestrates real-world agents.)

 ## A quick start guide to set up and run an Orra project locally